C++ Structures

 Here, a structure variable bill is defined, which is of type structure Person.

-Only when the structure variable is defined is the required memory allocated by the compiler.
+Only when the structure variable is declared is the required memory allocated by the compiler.

 How to Access Members of a Structure?